thu-ml/tianshou/docs/01_user_guide/01_apis.md

 Tianshou provides two distinct APIs to serve different use cases and user preferences:

-1. **High-Level API**: A declarative, configuration-based interface designed for ease of use
+1. **high-level API**: a declarative, configuration-based interface designed for ease of use
-2. **Procedural API**: A flexible, imperative interface providing maximum control
+2. **procedural API**: a flexible, imperative interface providing maximum control

 Both APIs access the same underlying algorithm implementations, allowing you to choose the level of abstraction that best fits your needs without sacrificing functionality.